radius-project/radius/README.md

 Open an [issue](https://github.com/Azure/radius/issues/new/choose) if you need access to the website.

-## Discussions

-Head over to the [Discussions tab](https://github.com/Azure/radius/discussions) to ask questions and learn more about Radius.

 ## Contributing

 We gladly accept feedback and code contribution from outside the core team.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md).